 Richard A. Colvin, M.D., Ph.D. - Dr. Colvin has served as our Chief Medical Officer since October 2022.
 Previously, Dr. Colvin was our interim Chief Medical Officer from March 2021 through September 2022 and our Vice President and head of severe genetic diseases clinical research and development from January 2020 to March 2021.
 Dr. Colvin joined us in 2018 as Vice President, Medical Lead Thalassemia Program, for the successful European submission and approval of the Company's beti-cel gene therapy for the treatment of patients with beta-thalassemia.
 Dr. Colvin is on faculty at Harvard Medical School and also sees patients as a Clinical Associate in Medicine, Infectious Diseases Clinic, at Massachusetts General Hospital Chelsea Health Care Center.
-Prior to joining bluebird, Dr. Colvin was an executive director in translational medicine at Novartis, where he led anti-infective drug development programs for the treatment of patients with certain infectious Diseases Program and completed his internship and residency at the Brigham and Women's Hospital.
+Prior to joining bluebird, Dr. Colvin was an executive director in translational medicine at Novartis, where he led anti-infective drug development programs for the treatment of patients with certain infections from 2014 to 2018.
+Previously, Dr. Colvin completed his clinical and research fellowships in the Mass General Brigham Infectious Diseases Program and completed his internship and residency at the Brigham and Women's Hospital.
 Dr. Colvin received his M.D. and Ph.D. from Duke University School of Medicine and his B.S. in Biology from Cornell University.